IOTechSystems/xrt-examples/AzureSphere/README.md

 #### Building Using Visual Studio Command Prompt

 Run the build.bat batch file.
-This should build the application image in a build subdirectory.
+This should build the application image in a build sub directory.

 ### Example Application